 |Victoria tiene veinticinco años||Victoria is twenty-five years old|

 As mentioned earlier, ‘tener’ is also used in a lot of idiomatic expressions such as ‘tener la sartén por el mango’, ‘no tener remedio’, ‘tener en ascuas’, etc. These types of phrases are very important if you want to speak natural and fluid Spanish.
-In this article, you’ll find 23 idiomatic expressions with tener that will help you improve your vocabulary and your command of Spanish.
+In this article, you’ll find the most common tener expressions that will help you improve your vocabulary and your command of Spanish.

 Using ‘tener’ to express obligation